ibm-cloud-docs/power-iaas/generating-estimate.md

 If you do not work with an IBM Business Partner, contact IBM through email or [book a meeting](https://www.ibm.com/solutions/cloud?schedulerform){: external} with an IBM expert.

-For more information about creating an estimate for Power Virtual Server Private Cloud resources in a client location, see [Creating an estimate for Power Virtual Server resources in a client location](/docs/power-iaas?topic=power-iaas-creating-an-estimate-private).
+For more information about creating an estimate for Power Virtual Server Private Cloud resources, see [Creating an estimate for Power Virtual Server resources in a client location](/docs/power-iaas?topic=power-iaas-creating-an-estimate-private).